UniversityOfHelsinkiCS/distributed-file-system/README.md

 ## Messaging protocols

 - The client connects to the Kubernetes Ingress via HTTP protocol and the load balancer communicates to the server nodes via HTTP protocol.
-- The server nodes communicate via message HTTP protocol with each other
+- The server nodes communicate via HTTP protocol with each other

 ## Functionalities